nhwivo/nhwivo.github.io/docs/my-projects/process-MSA.markdown

 ![MSA_problem](/assets/img/process_MSA_problem.png)

-Below, I describe the processes I took to solve this problem, and the final executable script used to clean the MSA file.
+Below, I described the processes I took to solve this problem, and presented the final executable script used to clean the MSA file.
+Both Python and Bash were used in different parts of the project.

 ### Creating a smaller subset of the data
 ---------------------------------------------------------------